 The city is very popular for all-year-round sightseeing tourism, especially among the older generations seeking peace and cultural beauty.
-Outdoor tourism also booming (skiing in the south, some hiking).
+Outdoor tourism is also booming (skiing in the south, some hiking).

-- Fourth-largest city in Austria with a population of 152,000
+- Fourth-largest city in Austria, with a population of 152,000

 - Salzburg is a very popular tourist destination